 Risk factors depend on the type of colitis.

 Infectious colitis is more common in people with a weakened immune system.
-Due to cancer or other conditions or medications (like steroids).
+For example, patients with cancer or other conditions or medications (like steroids) are more susceptible.
 If you’re already taking antibiotics, that's a risk for colitis caused by C. difficile (a bacteria).
 Traveling to areas where parasites are common puts you at risk of infectious colitis caused by parasites.

 IBD (ulcerative colitis or Crohn’s) is more likely if you have a family history of IBD or other autoimmune diseases.
 And having IBD also increases your risk of getting infectious colitis.